Better is a dry morsel with quietness, than a house full of feasting with strife. Proverbs 17:1

 Sacrifices of Dedication

 62 The king, and all Israel with him, offered sacrifice before the Lord.
 63 Solomon offered for the sacrifice of peace offerings, which he offered to God, 22,000 head of cattle, and 120,000 sheep.
 So the king and all the Israelites dedicated the house of the Lord.
-64 The same day the king made the middle of the court holy that was before the house of the Lord; for there he offered the burnt offering, and the grain offering, and the fat of the peace offerings, because the bronze altar that was before the Lord was too little to receive the burnt offering, the grain offering, and the fat of the peace offerings.
+64 The same day the king made the middle of the court holy that was before the house of the Lord; for there he offered the burnt offering, and the grain offering, and the fat of the peace offerings, because the bronze altar that was before the Lord was too small to receive the burnt offering, the grain offering, and the fat of the peace offerings.

 65 So Solomon held the feast at that time, and all Israel with him, a great assembly, from the entrance of Hamath to the brook of Egypt, before the Lord our God, seven days and seven more days; fourteen days.
-66 On the fifteenth day he sent the people away; and they blessed the king, and went to their tents joyful and glad in their hearts for all the goodness that the Lord had shown to David his servant, and to Israel his people.
+66 On the fifteenth day he sent the people away, and they blessed the king, and went to their tents joyful and glad in their hearts for all the goodness that the Lord had shown to David his servant, and to Israel his people.

 Saul Persecutes the Church